wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 * People looking for a mobile site tool or template
 * Company sites with no blog or content
 * WooCommerce or Buddypress websites
-* Heavily customised websites that look nothing like what WordPress was built for
+* Heavily customised websites with no content
 * Those who like slow, clunky apps